Optimizing measurement-based cooling by reinforcement learning: Measurement optimization

 We consider to cool down a mechanical microresonator in gigahertz~\cite{MechanicalResonator1,MechanicalResonator2} with various interpolation sequences of UM and CM.
-Using the resonator-frequency $\omega_a=1.4$ GHz, the coupling strength between the resonator and the detector $g=0.04\omega_a$ and the initial temperature of resonator $T=0.1$ K, it is found that the average population starts from $\bar{n}_{\rm th}=8.85$.
-The cooling performances under the sequences completely consisting of UM and CM are shown by the blue-solid lines with circle markers and the orange-dotted lines in Figs.~\ref{CoolingPerformance}(a)-(d), labeled by $S_u$ and $S_c$, respectively.
-It is found that under the conditional measurement strategy with $N=16$, the average population $\bar{n}$ is reduced by five orders in magnitude [see Fig.~\ref{CoolingPerformance}(a)] and the ground-state fidelity is over $F>0.9999$ [see Fig.~\ref{CoolingPerformance}(b)] at the cost of less than $10\%$ of the successful probability [see Fig.~\ref{CoolingPerformance}(c)].
-In sharp contrast, under $N=16$ unconditional measurements, $\bar{n}$ is merely reduced to $\bar{n}\approx 3.36$ with a moderate fidelity $F\approx0.78$, despite with a unit successful probability.
-With respect to all the individual quantifiers, i.e., $\bar{n}$, $F$, and $P_g$, the results under the hybrid sequences of UM and CM labelled by $S_k$, $k=1,2,4$, are among the former two limits $S_u$ and $S_c$.
-As illustrated by Figs.~\ref{CoolingPerformance}(e), (f), and (g), the three sequences start from a CM strategies (indicated by $1$), switch to UM (indicated by $0$) after $k$ rounds of free-evolution and measurement, switch back to CM after a single round, and then continue the periodical arrangement.
-In comparison to the completed UM sequence, the interpolation with CM promotes the cooling efficiency in $\bar{n}$.
-A larger $k$ gives rise to a smaller proportion of the unconditional measurements and the less probability $P_g$ that the detector remains in its measured subspace.
+Using the resonator-frequency $\omega_a=1.4$ GHz, the coupling strength between resonator and detector $g=0.04\omega_a$ and the initial temperature of resonator $T=0.1$ K, it is found that the average population starts from $\bar{n}_{\rm th}=8.85$.
+The cooling performances under the sequences entirely consisting of UM and CM are shown by the blue-solid lines with circle markers and the orange-dotted lines in Figs.~\ref{CoolingPerformance}(a)-(d), labeled by $S_u$ and $S_c$, respectively.
+It is found that under the conditional measurement strategy with $N=16$, the average population $\bar{n}$ is reduced by five orders in magnitude [see Fig.~\ref{CoolingPerformance}(a)] and the ground-state fidelity is over $F>0.9999$ [see Fig.~\ref{CoolingPerformance}(b)] with less than $10\%$ of the success probability [see Fig.~\ref{CoolingPerformance}(c)].
+In sharp contrast, under the same number of unconditional measurements, $\bar{n}$ is merely reduced to $\bar{n}\approx 3.36$ and the ground-state fidelity $F\approx0.78$, despite with a unit success probability.
+In terms of all the individual quantifiers, i.e., $\bar{n}$, $F$, and $P_g$, the results under the hybrid sequences of UM and CM labelled by $S_k$, $k=1,2,4$, are among the former two limits $S_u$ and $S_c$.
+As illustrated by Figs.~\ref{CoolingPerformance}(e), (f), and (g), the three sequences start from a CM (indicated by $1$), switch to the UM (indicated by $0$) after $k$ rounds of free-evolution and measurement, switch back to CM after a single round, and then repeat the preceding arrangement.
+In comparison to the entire UM sequence, the interpolation with CM promotes the cooling efficiency in $\bar{n}$.
+A larger $k$ gives rise to a smaller proportion of the unconditional measurements and a less probability $P_g$ that the detector remains in its measured subspace.